TheProgrammare/Tolza/README.md

 There is 2 rules:
 - A ref capability **cannot be used after the origin has been Modified**
-- A mut capavility **cannot be used after the origin has been Read/Modified**
+- A mut capability **cannot be used after the origin has been Read/Modified**

 Error on ref:
 ```